 - Some states measure transactions on a quarterly basis, some by current or preceding calendar year, and others have a set annual date to measure the last 12 months.

 - All states have different effective dates for imposing a remote seller collection requirement.
-While states have generally not retroactively imposed thresholds, some have indicated they plan to.

 Sales tax nexus complexity extends beyond just 50 states

 The Wayfair economic nexus ruling means that remote sellers will likely be subject to sales tax obligations in additional states, but that’s just the beginning of the increased complexity.
 In many states, sales tax rules and administrative processes can vary by city, county, school district, or other subdivision.
 Many products are taxed differently in various jurisdictions.
 Items like medical supplies, clothing, food, and cloud-based applications might be exempt in some states, taxed normally in others, and subject to special rates elsewhere.
 The matrix of product-specific rules and state, county, city, and special jurisdiction rates can result in multiple different sales tax rate combinations in just one state.

 Many local jurisdictions in Alaska and Colorado impose economic nexus provisions for local sales tax.
 These filing are separate from any statewide collection.